 - Bibliography of policies (include a table of contents when possible)

 - Attestation or process for gaining access to a completed assessment report (i.e. CyberGRX, SOC, PCI, etc)

 - Business resiliency executive summary

 - High-level data flow diagrams

 Consider annual completion and independent validation of audits or assessments that are either recognized by your specific industry or are more holistic and accepted across multiple industries (CyberGRX, ISO, NIST, etc).
-While these shouldn’t be available to everyone, as they may contain some sensitive information, instructions on how to gain access to these reports is recommended.
+While these shouldn’t be available to everyone, as they may contain some sensitive information, including instructions on how to gain access to these reports is recommended.
 As an assessed organization, you are going to answer the same questions over and over and over again.
-I always found it helpful to maintain a library of ‘canned’ statements for the most common requests, after all, cutting and pasting with minor editing is much easier that re-writing the same thing multiple times.
+I always found it helpful to maintain a library of ‘canned’ statements for the most common requests, after all, cutting and pasting with minor editing is much easier than re-writing the same thing multiple times.

 Whether the assessor or the assessed, when an organization chooses to outsource products or services to a third-party, they are entering into a ‘relationship’ with that vendor and like any relationship, it must be a two-way street, not a highway and a bike path.
-Working together to lower the burden of extra work on the third party while meeting the regulatory requirements of the outsourcing organization is a fine balancing act that is worth the time and effort of both organizations.
+Working together to lower the burden of extra work on the third-party while meeting the regulatory requirements of the outsourcing organization is a fine balancing act that is worth the time and effort of both organizations.

 SENIOR SECURITY RISK ANALYST